DeutscheBahnAG/components/packages/dbx-web/src/modal/README.md

    ```

 These components internally render the DBX `Button` component with some settings pre-set.
-See the corresponding [Button stories](/?path=/story/components-button--primary) to see the available props.
+See the corresponding Button documentation to find the available props.

 ## Responsive design